Museum of Turkish Calligraphy Art

-Constructed between 1506 and 1508, the building formerly served as the medrese of Bayezid II Complex which was built within the order of Sultan Bayezid II, son of Mehmed the Conqueror.
-Its collection consists of 3121 pieces mainly reflecting Islamic calligraphic art.

 History

+The building formerly served as the madrasa of the Bayezid II Mosque complex, which was built on the order of Sultan Bayezid II, son of Mehmed II.
+The madrasa's construction was begun after the mosque's completion in 1505 and was finished in 1507.

-The museum was first opened as the "Writing Museum" at the medrese of Yavuz Selim Complex in 1968.
+The museum was first opened as the "Writing Museum" at the madrasa of the Yavuz Selim Complex in 1968.
 In 1984, it was moved to its present location and renamed "Museum of Turkish Calligraphy Art".
+Its collection consists of 3121 pieces mainly reflecting Islamic calligraphic art.

+In 2015 the museum was closed for restoration.
+It was still closed as of 2020.